mawrkus/js-unit-testing-guide/README.md

 - The **arrange** part is where you set up the objects to be tested: initializing input variables, setting up spies, etc.
 - The **act** part is where you act upon the code under test: calling a function or a class method, storing the result, ...
 - The **assert** part is where you test your expectations.

-This pattern is also named "Given-When-Then" or "Setup-Exercise-Verify".

 ```js
 describe("Gallery", () => {